paulcwarren/csi-cert/README.md

 ## Objective

-To evaluate whether the a controlle/node plugin is compliant with the RPC service defined in CSI spec.
+To evaluate whether the controlle/node plugin is compliant with the RPC service defined in CSI spec.

 ### Goals in MVP